 She took Dramamine to help her keep her food down.
 It was for Charlie's benefit that she took it; he was the only one she ate with over the months that Edward and his family had been gone.
 A box of Unisom and Advil PM were kept inside the tower as well.
 The pills helped her get at least a little bit of sleep, but she would remain trapped inside her nightmares until their effects wore off enough for her to wake.
 Then there was the bottle of No-Doz kept in her backpack.
 She tried not to take those at all, but more often than not she needed the stimulants just to keep her eyes open enough to drive her truck.
 The only thing she couldn't hide were the tremors.

-She didn't have them when Edward was around, but ever since they returned from Italy, whenever Edward was out of sight her hands would begin to tremble.
-At first it was a very light motion and fisting her hand would stop it from happening, but it seemed to get worse each time he was away from her.
-Yesterday in class her hands had been shaking so bad that she had to press them between her thighs just to keep them still.
-Closing her eyes as she reached for the bathroom door, she turned the handle and felt her hands shaking.
+She didn't have them when Edward was around, but ever since they had returned from Italy, whenever Edward was out of sight, her hands would begin to tremble.
+At first it was a very light motion, and fisting her hand would stop it from happening, but it seemed to get worse each time he was away from her.
+Yesterday, in class, her hands had been shaking so bad that she had to press them together between her thighs just to keep them still.
+Closing her eyes as she reached for the bathroom door, she turned the handle and felt the trembling in her hands grow worse.